Protecting . Inspiring . Empowering. Girls’ Futures

 1. Laying the Foundation: Building Self-Value and Self-Worth

-Black teenage girls face unique societal pressures and challenges that can negatively impact their self-esteem and sense of self-worth.
-These challenges, compounded by systemic racism, colorism, and narrow beauty standards, can leave them vulnerable to unhealthy relationships.
-By addressing these issues, we empower Black girls to recognize their worth, celebrate their individuality, and foster a positive self-image.
-This foundation is essential for helping them embrace their full potential.
+Teenage girls everywhere face pressures that can impact their self-esteem and sense of self-worth.
+For Black girls, these pressures are often intensified by systemic racism, colorism, and narrow beauty standards, which can leave them especially vulnerable to unhealthy relationships.
+At the BBBG Project, we intentionally address these realities — empowering Black girls to recognize their worth, celebrate their individuality, and foster a positive self-image.
+And while our work is centered on the experiences of Black girls, our commitment to building confidence, resilience, and healthy relationship skills extends to every girl who takes part in our program.

 -